 The research team will be supported by Urgent Action Fund-Africa and the Feminist Republik Research Working Group members.
 The research team will take responsibility for ensuring the timely execution of the agreed programme of work and delivery of the agreed upon research products.

 Expression of interest

-Please send a letter of interest, proposed methodology, timeline and budget to Feministrepublik@uaf-africa.org by Monday, August 19, 2019at 5:00 PM East African Time.
+Please send a letter of interest, proposed methodology, timeline and budget to Feministrepublik@www.uaf-africa.org.
+The announcement will be valid until a suitable institution is contracted.